 An oasis in the Bronx, Orchard Beach is the northern borough’s lone public beach.
 Usually bustling with activity during summer days, you’ll want to get there early for a prime spot near the water.
 On the weekend, be ready for blaring boomboxes to bring some rhythm to your relaxation.
 If that’s not your cup of tea, several nearby nature trails offer a quiet respite from the crowds and some enchanting views of their own.

 NYC’s most famous (and crowded) beach, Coney Island has been a destination for New Yorkers since the 1830s.
-No longer the resort town it once was, this spot still is home to a wealth of entertainment options including the longtime favorite Cyclone rollercoaster and a wealth of new parks and rides, as well as a newly opened amphitheater that hosts a diverse number of performers from the Beach Boys to Daddy Yankee to the Violent Femmes.
+No longer the resort town it once was, this spot still is home to a wealth of entertainment options including the longtime favorite Cyclone rollercoaster and many new parks and rides, as well as a newly opened amphitheater that hosts a diverse number of performers from the Beach Boys to Daddy Yankee to the Violent Femmes.
 For the quintessential NYC beach experience, joining the crowd is well worth it.

 For a less busy option just a few subway stops away from Coney Island, Brighton Beach has the boardwalk charm without all the noise.
 Food options nearby are mostly offered in Russian and Ukrainian, so many traditional favorites like borscht and potato dumplings can bring a touch of local (via Odessa) culture to your Brooklyn beach outing.
 The dense residential neighborhood connected to this beach makes this a unique place to spend your day by the shore.